oqolarte/oblong/content/project/site.md

 [^1]: That's just a wild claim.
 I haven't got any proof of it yet.
 [^2]: Maybe the creatives who are coerced into doing the visuals also like their work.
+[^3]: Check out [Jamstack](https://jamstack.org/generators/) for a list of hundreds of possible SSGs!
+[^4]: By "decent" I mean it covers all the basic needs to help you set up a working site.
+In its current state, it's reliable.
+However, the more complex you make your site, you'll find that Hugo documentation still needs more polishing.